Sir Richard Wallace, 1st Baronet: Lisburn, County Antrim, Ireland

 His vast estate in Lisburn, Northern Ireland, extending to over 50000 acre, produced an annual income of £50,000 (£7 million in 2022).
 The area was the centre of the flax and linen industry.
 When Wallace visited it for the first time after his inheritance, accompanied by his wife and son, he was greeted by a crowd of 20,000 people and was welcomed in an elaborate series of ceremonies by the chief citizens.
-Even though at that time Lisburn had ceased to be the pocket borough it had been under the Hertford family before the Reform Act of 1832, beginning in 1873 Wallace was returned unopposed three times to Westminster as a Conservative Member of Parliament.
+Even though at that time Lisburn had ceased to be the pocket borough it had been under the Hertford family before the Reform Act 1832, beginning in 1873 Wallace was returned unopposed three times to Westminster as a Conservative Member of Parliament.
 During his eleven years in the House of Commons, Hansard records but one significant intervention: Wallace spoke in support of an amendment to the Land Law (Ireland) Bill of 1881 defending, in the sale of tenancies, the pre-emptive rights of the landlord.